spf13/spf13-vim/README.md

 If you'd like to change some of the setting in Prelude (or simply add more) the proper way to do so would be to create Emacs Lisp files under the **personal** directory in `prelude-dir`.
 They will be loaded automatically be Prelude on startup.
+The directory is backed by a git submodule, so you can easily track your own personalizations via git.

 Avoid modifying the Prelude config itself (unless you're not intimidated to maintain a personal fork on GitHub) - this will make it